Nuclear Topics & Countries

 Please select:

-In France, three old reactors are submitted to an Environmental Impact Assessment (EIA): Chinon-B and Gravelines 2 and 4.
+In France, four old reactors are submitted to an Environmental Impact Assessment (EIA): Chinon-B, Gravelines 2 and 4 and Bugey-3.
 Both the Espoo Convention and the EIA Directive of the EU require the assessment of alternatives of a project.
 But no alternatives were assessed.
-This procedure neither presented energy production alternatives nor a long-term prognosis of…
+This procedure neither presented energy production alternatives nor a long-term prognosis…

 The EC consults on its SMR Strategy